fenago/machine-learning-essentials-module1/lab_guides/lab_11.md

 **Important note:**

-The **modulo operator** (%) returns the remainder of a division operation.
-For example, 4 % 2 equals 0 because 4 is divisible by 2.
-However, since 4 is not divisible by 3, 4 % 3 is
-non-zero; it is 1 because we can fit 3 into 4 once and will have 1 left over (4 - 3).
 The modulo operator can be used to check the divisibility of one number by another and is often used to check whether a number is odd or even.
 Here, we are using it to see whether the conditions for being a leap year (which depend on divisibility) are met.